trimix3d/lol_best_adc_build_finder/README.md

 # LoL best ADC build finder
 A command line program that can automatically find the best items combinations for an ADC in LoL.

-It simulates fights on a target dummy (taking into account champions and items dynamic effects, ...) to compute the damage done, healing received, units moved and other types of result in order to give a corresponding score for the equiped build.
-By repeating this process with different builds we can find the combinations that gives the best results.
+Upon running the program, you will be prompted to choose the champion for which you want to find the best builds.
+It will then generate multiple combinations of items for this champion and test each of them by simulating fights against a target dummy (taking into account champions/items effects, ...).
+The combinations that gives the best results are then shown to you.

+You can customize some settings related to the build generation if needed.

-The release versions number follows the patch number of League of Legends.
+For simplicity, the version number of this program follows the patch number of League of Legends.

 # How to run
 You have 2 options: